Last Updated on June 26, 2025 by George Pavlopoulos

 It’s all a matter of budget, of course.
 For several years, I resisted buying a MacBook Pro.
 But when I finally bought one, I wondered why I didn’t buy one earlier.
 It’s a workhorse, and it never let me down.
 After more than four years, it still works as if I bought it yesterday.
 If you can afford the cost, for me, it’s a no-brainer.
 It still works smoothly when I use heavy software like Lightroom (for photos) or Final Cut Pro X (for videos).
 You can check the best prices for the latest MacBook Pro here.

 Now, I know that lots of people cannot afford an expensive laptop.
 And the truth also is that you can work on your blog with any other laptop out there.
-So the main question is: what you’d like to do with your laptop?
-I used earlier the journalist example (and I’ll use it in the next section) to describe someone who only writes text and doesn’t care about photos.
+So the main question is: what would you like to do with your laptop?
+I used the journalist example earlier (and I’ll use it in the next section) to describe someone who only writes text and doesn’t care about photos.
 If that’s you, then a Dell laptop or an HP one will be just fine.

 2) Camera